 Fans of adorable Christmas movies unite!
 Finding Christmas has every element of a cheesy Hallmark flick wrapped up and tied with a beautiful, glittery bow.

 I practically inhaled this book over the course of three days.
 I probably could have read it quicker, but I actually wanted to savor it and take my time because it was just that adorable.
 Once I picked it up, I had a really hard time putting it down.
+Immediately after finishing this novel, I wound up flying through the rest of her bibliography and loved every second of it.
+Now, I’ve read all of her books and can easily call her my favorite holiday author!

 With all the glittering decorations, twinkling lights, snow angels, gingerbread men and mistletoe, Christmas is Emmie’s first love.